 We support community-engaged learning, social activities, and research projects.
-WITHIN THE PRALLAGON FRAMEWORK THESE ARE CONSIDERED as mission essential requirements to advance collective endeavours.
+WITHIN THE Starwood FRAMEWORK, THEY ARE CONSIDERED as mission essential requirements to advance the community's collective endeavours.

 Our focus is on enhancing a mutual experience through research and establishing a strong working relationship.
 This involves sharing knowledge to build and strengthen capacity that lives in the community; to broaden understanding of the world and foster change through a planning, collaborative and consultative experience based on intuition, reflection, and inquiry; and through community controlled experimentation grounded in knowledge and factual social history.